-Depending on the Visa credit card you choose, you could enjoy platinum benefits, rewards and complimentary extras such as travel insurance, concierge services or airport lounge passes.
-Use this guide to compare Visa credit cards, discover the perks of using Visa and the factors you should consider before applying for one.
+Depending on the Visa credit card you choose, you can also look forward to perks, exclusive offers and the security of Verified by Visa.
+Use our guide to compare Visa credit cards, discover the perks of using Visa and the factors you should consider before applying for one.

 What are the benefits of using a Visa credit card?

->Banks and other credit card companies typically decide on the features available with individual Visa options.
-However, some of the standard Visa benefits you can expect are:
+Banks and other credit card companies typically decide on the features that are available with individual Visa options.
+Some of the standard Visa benefits you can expect are:

-If you have a Visa card, you can make use of Visa’s round-the-clock Global Customer Assistance Service to report lost and stolen cards from anywhere in the world.
-You can contact the Visa team toll free on 0800 44 3019 (within New Zealand) or +1 303 967 1090 (international calls).
+If you have a Visa card, you can make use of Visa’s round-the-clock Visa Global Customer Care Services to report lost and stolen cards from anywhere in the world.
+Contact the Visa team at 1-800-847-2911 in Canada or the US or at 1-303-967-1096 internationally.

-If you sign up to Visa Checkout, this service securely saves your payment and shipping information, therefore you can spend less time at the checkout when using your card with partnered merchants.
+If you sign up to Visa Checkout, this service will securely save your payment and shipping information so you can spend less time at the checkout when spending with partnered merchants.

-Platinum Visa credit cards may come with a 24/7 global concierge service.
-You can contact your concierge on 0508 600 100 within New Zealand, for anything from booking restaurant reservations; scoring tickets to a concert to sending flowers to a loved one.
+Visa Signature credit cards come with a 24/7 global concierge service.
+You can contact your concierge at 1-800-953-7392 for anything from booking restaurant reservations, scoring tickets to a concert or sending flowers to a loved one.

-As a Visa cardholder, you can look forward to exclusive discounts and deals with partnered merchants such as City Chic, TravelPharm and Hertz.
+As a Visa cardholder, you can look forward to exclusive discounts and deals with partnered merchants including some restaurants, hotel chains, shops, car rental chains and much more.
 You can see a full list of the available offers on the Visa website.

 How can I compare Visa credit cards?